2022 Nobel Prize in Physics and the End of Mechanistic Materialism: John Bell

 Once he realized this, he went on to derive a mathematical relation concerning a combination of probabilities to get particular spin outcomes on the two distant particles, but when we are measuring the spin along axes that are neither parallel nor perpendicular, but forming some intermediate angles.
-For example, he was considering probabilities of the following type: if we measure that the first particle has the spin upwards (along the z-axis), what is the probability to obtain the spin of the second particle to be in the direction inclined by 45 degrees with respect to the vertical.
+For example, he was considering probabilities of the following type: if \cor{Alice measures her particle spin along z-axis and obtains up}, what is the probability \cor{for Bob} to obtain the spin of \cor{his} particle to be in the direction inclined by 45 degrees with respect to the vertical?
 He managed to mathematically prove that in \emph{any} locally-realistic universe, a particular combination of such probabilities \emph{must} satisfy a certain inequality, now known as Bell's inequality.
 The main achievement here was in this word ``any''!
-This meant that truly \emph{any} universe that would respect Einstein's (and Bell's) expectations -- i.e.\ where physical systems have well-defined properties irrespective of observation and where influences cannot spread infinitely fast -- was bound to satisfy such inequalities.
+This meant that truly \emph{any} universe that would respect Einstein's (and Bell's) expectations -- i.e.\ where physical systems have well-defined properties irrespective of observation and where influences cannot spread infinitely fast -- was bound to satisfy \cor{this inequality}.
 This included arbitrarily complicated universes, where particles could in principle mutually communicate and even conspire against experimentalists in arbitrary manners, or could behave differently on Earth than on Jupiter (whether we as humans are able to infer or comprehend these complex rules or not, was of no relevance here).
-To understand how it was possible to prove such a general statement can be truly accomplished only by considering the proof itself, which we do below.

-But first, it is important to underline that this inequality had, per se, absolutely nothing to do with quantum mechanics.
-Again, this was inequality that necessarily constrains any theory in which measurement outcomes were driven by observer-independent well-defined properties of matter and in which there was a limit for the speed at which influences can travel.
+\cor{It is important to underline that this inequality had, per se, absolutely nothing to do with quantum mechanics.
+Again, this was inequality that necessarily constrained any theory in which measurement outcomes were driven by observer-independent well-defined properties of matter (i.e.\ adhering to realism) and in which there was a limit for the speed at which influences can travel (i.e.\ respecting locality).
 In other words, this was a limitation for all universes that meet Einstein's expectations, not for the quantum mechanical universe of Niels Bohr.